 CCPA Consulting Services: Maintaining compliance with the growing data and privacy regulations across the globe is daunting.
 PossibleNOW’s sister company, CompliancePoint, provides the following consulting services related to CCPA

 Consumers are provided access to the Consumer Privacy Request Portal which allows them to submit requests related to their privacy rights including Right to Access, Deletion, Disclosure of Information Collected, Disclosure of Information Sold and to the Right to Opt-out.
-They are provided a confirmation code to track the status of their request and are notified with it is completed.
+They are provided a confirmation code to track the status of their request and are notified when it is completed.

 Upon completion of a set of tasks or workflows, an auditor can view all work, evidentiary data articles, and other documentation related to the completion of a task and approve it or reject if it doesn’t meet the required standard.
 All evidential artifacts are stored in a central repository for validation and audit purposes.